Interferon Alfa-2b (Injection)

 Warnings While Using This Medicine

 - The powder form of this medicine contains albumin, which comes from human blood.
-Some human blood products have transmitted certain viruses to people who have received them.
-The risk of getting a virus from medicines made of human blood has been greatly reduced in recent years.
-This is the result of required testing of human donors for certain viruses, and testing during manufacture of these medicines.
-Although the risk is low, talk with your doctor if you have concerns.
+All donated blood is tested for certain viruses.
+Although your risk for getting a virus from the medicine is very low, talk with your doctor if you have concerns.

 Possible Side Effects While Using This Medicine